 Mark Ferguson is one of the six partners who left Kirkland & Ellis in 1993 to found Bartlit Beck.
-Mark has extensive trial and appellate experience in federal and state courts throughout the U.S., and has taken more than 30 significant matters to judgment, including jury trials, bench trials, arbitration and other proceedings.
-His work has included a wide range of subjects, ranging from complex computer hardware, software and semiconductor patents to financial and securities matters to products liability, business torts, civil rights and employment matters.
+Mark has extensive trial and appellate experience in federal and state courts throughout the U.S., and has taken more than 30 significant matters to judgment, including jury trials, bench trials, arbitrations, and other proceedings.
+His work has included a wide range of subjects, ranging from complex computer hardware, software, and semiconductor patents to financial and securities matters to products liability, business torts, civil rights, and employment matters.
 He is a Fellow of the American College of Trial Lawyers.

 Mark's practice has included significant work in the following areas, including the trials and other matters set forth below: